bozonx/linux-voice-assistant/README.md

 # Writer Assistant

-Assistant for linux for writers and programmers.
+Assistant for Linux for writers and programmers.

 Set bindings